 All of the following are examples of projects which have been funded in the past:

 - historical research for a journal article

 - historical research for an unpublished or self published work

 - historical research for production of video or film

 - historical research for production of website.

-To read a list of previous recipients of NT history grants, go to the Northern Territory Archives Service pages on the Department of Tourism, Sport and Culture website.
+To read a list of previous recipients of NT history grants, go to the Department of Tourism, Sport and Culture website.

 All of the following can't be funded by this grant:

 - digitising for duplication of whole collections